 Severe damage: You may have continuous pain.

-always directly related to the amount of damage to the rotator cuff.
+Sometimes the pain isn't directly related to the amount of damage.
 For

 example, your rotator cuff may have minor damage, but strength and the loss of

-range of motion may be severe because it is too painful to move in certain
+range of motion may be severe because it's too painful to move in certain

 ways.
 This is especially true if you normally make a lot of overhead movements.

-they are being used.
-The pain may radiate down the outside of the upper arm,
+The pain may spread down the outside of the upper arm,

-or to the front (flexion) makes the pain worse.
+or to the front makes the pain worse.

-continuous pain.
-In some cases, this "tendinitis" may actually be one or more
+constant pain.
+In some cases, this is because you actually have one or more

 small tendon tears.

-(bursitis).
-Some people have neck pain from using other
+Some people also have tendinitis in other parts of the shoulder.
+And some people have neck pain from using other

 muscles to help move the shoulder.